wordofwarning/wordofwarning.org/current/2016-divergency/paul/index.md

 *Presented by* Word of Warning, STUN + Black Gold Arts Festival *during* Divergency: Tabletop Trio

 #### In Brief
-*So welcome, welcome to my father's kitchen… Or at least, this is how I remember it…*
+*So welcome, welcome to my father's kitchen…<br>Or at least, this is how I remember it…*

 #### Venue + Booking Details for Divergency: Tabletop Trio
 Date: Thursday 6 October 2016, 6pm